Akuli/python-tutorial/files.md

 File objects remember their position.
 When we tried to read the file again it was already at the end, and there was nothing left to read.
-But if we open the file again, it's in the beginning again and everything works.
+But if we open the file again, we get a new file object that is in the beginning and everything works.

 ```py
 >>> first = []